pouriaeslamirad/pmkary.github.io/_posts/2015-2-12-arendelle-coding-styles.md

 <pre class="arendelle">!math.array. floor ()</pre>

+Also something that is very important about functions is their special comments.
+To use function comments use this way:

+<pre class="arendelle">!func ( init with number: 12, and number: 5 )</pre>

+Write them lowercase and don't frogot the space after `(` and `,`.
+So like the example I showed you!

 <br><br>
 ## Multi Line Comments
 Use the C way, However after stating asterisks use 3 spaces, Something like this: